sendwithus/docs/v1/send.md

 #### Params:

-- email_id       -- Unique ID obtained from /templates
+- email_id                  -- Template ID to send
 - recipient
    - address                -- The recipient's email address
    - name (optional)        -- The recipient's name
 - cc                        -- An array of CC recipients, of the format {"address":"cc@email.com"}
 - bcc                       -- An array of BCC recipients, of the format {"address":"bcc@email.com"}
 - sender (optional)
    - address                -- The sender's email address
    - reply_to               -- The sender's reply-to address
    - name                   -- The sender's name
 - email_data                -- Object containing email template data
 - tags (optional)           -- Array of tags (as strings)
 - headers (options)         -- Object contain SMTP headers to be included with the email
 - inline (optional)         -- Inline attachment object (see example)
 - files (optional)          -- List of file attachments (combined maximum 7MB, see example)
 - esp\_account (optional)   -- ID of the ESP Account to send this email through. ex: esp\_1a2b3c4d5e
+- locale (optional)         -- Template locale to send (ie: en_US)
 - version_name (optional)   -- Name of the template version to send (overrides A/B tests and test api keys)

 #### Sample Request: